Patient selection: How to say no to patients - Hamilton Fraser

 "Patient selection has always been an important part of ensuring optimal treatment outcomes.
 In an unregulated sector, with lots of competition, your reputation can set you apart.
 During consultations with patients you should take extra care to look out for ‘red flag’ signs and if you feel they are not suitable for treatment, do not be afraid to say ‘no’.
 The team at Hamilton Fraser is here to assist if you need guidance on declining patients."

-- Emma Bracchi, Senior Claims Technician
+- Emma Bracchi, Senior Client Services Technician

 Identifying red flags